CoRE-RG/OMNeT4VSCode/README.md

 # VSCode Workspace Tools for the CoRE Simulation Models for OMNeT++
 This project is supposed to help you setup vscode as your IDE for OMNeT++ development with the CoRE simulation models.
-What you will find is a set of scripts and configuration files to setup your workspace and to create build (and in the future hopefully run tasks) for all models.
+What you will find is a set of scripts and configuration files to setup your workspace and to create build and run tasks for all models.

 I got inspiration from this repository: https://github.com/rjmalves/omnetpp-vscode